Simulate a Node Using (Mixed) Logistic Regression

 (default).
 IfTRUE

-, the calculated probability is returned instead of the results of bernoulli trials.- output
+, the calculated probability is returned instead of the results of bernoulli trials.
+This argument is ignored if random effects or random slopes are specified in theformula

 A single character string, must be either